MAHBUB-99/AWS---WebServer-on-EC2-S3-Bucket/README.md

 3. Verify that your HTML page is displayed.

 > ✅ **Result:** Your static website is now live and publicly accessible via S3.

+---

+## 🙏 Thank You

+Your feedback and contributions are always welcome.
+Happy hosting with AWS! 🚀